Shoydon/Ethereum-Bank-DApp/README.md

 - [License](#license)

 ## Getting Started
-Follow these steps to get the dapp running on your local machine
+Follow these steps to get the dapp running on your local machine <br>

 ## Built With
 - [HTML](https://www.w3schools.com/html/html_intro.asp) - Used for creating structure of the webpage